 Next, how to make clay texture paste?
 Again, it is very easy.
 Put 1 part of flour in a bowl, mixed with 2 parts of water until you don't see the lumps anymore.

-Then, slowly add 3 parts of water.
+Then, slowly add 3 parts of plaster.
 And, that's it!
 The paste is ready for crafting.

 After making craft projects with clay texture paste recipe as above, I continue experimenting with it.
 For example, I add more POP to make thicker paste until I have paste with consistency like peanut butter.
 It works!
 Look at my recent money box (piggy bank) tree log fairy house project.
 I make tree bark texture with this paste.
 This clay paste works like paper mache clay.

 Then, I took a little bit of that thicker paste and add more POP (Plaster of Paris) until I can roll it like air dry clay.
 It works too!
 OMG, it's amazing!
 I think I will start using it as my new form of homemade air dry clay.
 Look at the window!

 What do you think?